ghowland/ddd/README.md

 {"type": "int", "optional": false}
 ```

 This ensures an integer must exist in this data.
-If we make it optional, it could be empty or return None/nil/etc, depending on the implementation.
+If we make it optional, it could be an empty string or return None/nil/etc, depending on the implementation.

 ## JSON list of things